 What's a career page?

-Your career page is the core of your employer brand.
-It's the place where you're marketing yourself towards talent instead of customers.
-It's where candidates get a first impression of what it’s really like to work for you.
 At Homerun we believe in the importance of having a career page that truly reflects your company culture in a unique way.
-That's why Homerun's ATS allows you to easily create a beautiful and unique career page tailored to your company and brand.
+That's why Homerun's hiring tool allows you to easily create a beautiful and distinctive career page tailored to your company and brand.

 A career page is a necessity for any company that plans to hire in the near future and even the far future!
 In fact, it's always a good time to work on employer branding since this will serve you in the long run by allowing candidates to discover you.

 In Talent Board’s 2021 benchmark research report on candidate experience, nearly 70% of the 83,000+ job candidates surveyed said they conducted their own research on potential employers.
 It’s clear candidates are hungry for information about you, so why not give them a buffet?

 Your career page provides an opportunity to share rich, diverse and dynamic content that represents who you are as a company and why you do what you do.
 It serves as both an informative content hub and an invaluable contact point for those interested in working with you.